 National and global career structures:

+The present study finds that the teaching faculty’s available opportunities are based on all these four elements.
+Most respondents experienced the interplay of all these elements in their work lives.
+More than fifty percent of the respondents felt that education’s massification is burdensome and an obstacle to faculty improvement.
 Faculty mobility has long been a positive professional norm though varying by nation and field [El-Khawas, 2002, pp.242-43] and varying somewhat in motive.
-A small number of researchers have expertise and reputations that confer superior opportunities in many countries.
-However, most teaching faculties have primarily national careers and use the cross-border experience to advance their position at home, traveling mostly at the doctoral and postdoctoral stages and for short visits.
-A third group consists of faculty with lesser opportunities at home than abroad due to remuneration or conditions of work, the denial of national careers due to social or cultural closure, or an economic freeze on hiring.
+Afewf researchers have expertise and reputations that confer superior opportunities in many countries.
+However, most teaching faculties have primarily national careers and use cross-border experience to advance their position at home, traveling mostly at the doctoral and postdoctoral stages and for short visits.
+A third group consists of faculty with lesser opportunities at home than abroad due to remuneration or work conditions, the denial of national careers due to social or cultural closure, or an economic freeze on hiring.
 This group has less transformative potential than elite researchers.

 Strategies for integrating the internal dimension: